kuntawan/aivoov-api/README.md

 **Note:** You need to have a AiVOOV account with Characters Credit to be able to access the API.

 ## Overview of API

-There are two endpoints on the API that you will use to convert text to speech:
-1. `/transcribe`: Performs the text-to-speech conversion.
-2. `/voices`: List of all voice provided by aivoov.com.

-The two endpoints have been described in detail below.

 But first, we need authentication!

 ## Authentication